RusherDevelopment/rusherhack-plugins/README.md

 - **Cannot be reloaded** using `*reload`.
 - Must be placed in the `.minecraft/rusherhack/plugins/` folder before launching the game.

-> [!WARNING]
-> Core plugins modify game internals, which may increase the risk of crashes or incompatibilities.
-Ensure compatibility with your Plugin version before use.

 ## Plugin Examples/Info

 Explore these resources to learn more about developing and using RusherHack plugins: